grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 Thanks to this, the field `_value` is initialized in a single place and we have no duplication.

-The issue with this approach is this binding between constructors is not enforced - we can use it if we want, otherwise we can skip it.
-For example, we can as well use a totally separate set of fields in each constructor:
+The issue with this approach is this binding between constructors is not enforced - we can use it if we want, otherwise, we can skip it.
+For example, we can as well use a separate set of fields in each constructor:

 ```csharp
 public ProductName(string value)